mwittig/pimatic-probe/README.md

 As part of the device definition you need to provide the `url` for the Web Service to be probed.
 If the property `enableResponseTime` is set to true (false by default) the device will additionally expose a `responseTime` attribute, which allows for monitoring the response times.
-You may also set the `interval` property for the probing interval in seconds (60 seconds by default). **Warning Notice: Generally, it is not advised to ping external services at a high frequency as this may be regarded as a denial-of-service attack!**
+You may also set the `interval` property to specify the probing interval in seconds (60 seconds by default). **Warning Notice: Generally, it is not advised to ping external services at a high frequency as this may be regarded as a denial-of-service attack!**